BRAIN-TO/GIRFReco.jl/example/README.md

 We also recommend to leave at least 30 GB disk space for the data of demonstration and all dependent Julia packages.

+The reconstructed Cartesian and Spiral images in NIfTI format will be in the folder `joss_data_zenodo/results`.
+We recommend to use [FSLeyes](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FSLeyes) as the viewer to open them.

 ## Steps of Running the GIRFReco Example

 ### (1) Cloning the package